epam/fix-antenna-net-core/Docs/Scheduler.md

 session.Connect();
 ```

+If the moment of calling `session.Schedule()` is inside the time interval defined by `tradePeriodBegin` and `tradePeriodEnd`, the session will start connecting immediately.

 ## Acceptor
 It is possible to allow incomming connections only during specified period of time.
 To use this feature you need to add configuration and create an instance of `ScheduledFixServer` instead of `FixServer`: